izhbannikov/haploR/README.md

 ### Motivation and general strategy

 This package was inspired by the fact that many web-based annotation databases do not have Application Programing Interface (API) and, therefore, do not allow users to query them remotedly from R environment.
 In our research we used Haploreg and Regulome web databases.
-This amazing web databases show information about linkage disequilibrium of query variants and variants which are in LD with them, expression quantitative trait loci (eQTL), motifs changed and other useful information.
-We had a hard time with downloading results from those web sites since they do not allow to do this.
+These very useful web databases show information about linkage disequilibrium of query variants and variants which are in LD with them, expression quantitative trait loci (eQTL), motifs changed and other useful information.
+However, it is not easy to include this information into streamlined workflow since those tools also not offer API.

 We developed a custom analysis pipeline which prepares data, performs genome-wide association (GWA) analysis and presents results in a user-friendly format.
-Results include a list of genetic variants (also known as 'SNP' or single nucleotide polymorphism), their corresponding *p*-values, phenotypes (traits) tested and other meta-information such as LD, alternative allele, minor allele frequency, motifs changed, etc. Of course, we could go thought the SNPs with genome-wide significant *p*-values (1e-8) and submit each SNP to Haploreg and Regulome manually, one-by-one, but of course it would take time and will not be fully automatic (which ruins one of the pipeline's paradigms).
+Results include a list of genetic variants (also known as 'SNP' or single nucleotide polymorphism), their corresponding *p*-values, phenotypes (traits) tested and other meta-information such as LD, alternative allele, minor allele frequency, motifs changed, etc. Of course, we could go thought the SNPs with genome-wide significant *p*-values (1e-8) and submit each SNP to Haploreg and Regulome manually, one-by-one, but it is time-consuming process and will not be fully automatic (which ruins one of the pipeline's paradigms).
 This is especially difficult if the web site does not have a download results option.

-Therefore, we developed *haploR*, a user-friendly R package that connets to Haploreg and Regulome remotedly with methods POST and GET and downloads results in suitable R format.
+Therefore, we developed *haploR*, a user-friendly R package that connects to Haploreg and Regulome remotedly with methods POST and GET and downloads results in a suitable R format.
 This package siginificantly saved our time in developing reporting system for our internal genomic analysis pipeline.

 Example of workflow is shown in a picture below.